groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.7.8.1 (2023-01-12) =
+* IMPROVED SMS Broadcast reports now provide meaningful information.
+* HOT FIX Multiselect dropdowns not working in new form builder.
+* FIXED If page tracking nonce is invalid request a new nonce via API.
+* FIXED Not redirect to thank you page when only url path is provided.

 = 2.7.8 (2023-01-09) =
 * ADDED More developer hooks in the event queue.